egorzekov/cv/README.md

 # Egor Zekov Frontend Developer CV

 ## General information
 Hi there, my name is Egor Zekov.

-I'm a 27th years old Frontend Developer from Minsk, currently working in [Juno](https://gojuno.com/).
+I'm a 27 years old Frontend Developer from Minsk, currently working in [Juno](https://gojuno.com/).
 My current development experience is 3 years, while total IT experience is 6 years.
+Feel free to visit <a href="https://www.linkedin.com/in/egor-zekov-aab097b1/" target="_blank">my linkedin profile</a> to see the detailed experience and timeline.

 I'm looking forward for new collaborations, contacts and offers.

 You could also [view this CV](https://github.com/egorzekov/cv/blob/master/README.md) with less GitHub UI (e.g. for print purposes).